city_hall

 • increase walking comfort.

-Now, we want to build on those changes.
-The intersection of Berkeley Street and Beacon Street remains a safety challenge.
+Now, we plan to build on those changes made in 2018.
+The intersection of Berkeley Street and Beacon Street remains challenging for all users.
 And, there is a gap in the bike network between Arlington Street and Berkeley Street.

 • Still have questions?
 Contact: